AmirrezaM21/Proxy_context_menu/README.md

 2. Right click on install_proxy_cascading_menu.bat and choose "Run as administrator".

-3. Done! you should have an extra context-menu option on your desktop. you can always edit the desired proxy ip:port by editing proxy_on.bat in ":: Proxy server configuration" section and re-running install_proxy_cascading_menu.bat
+3. Done! you should have an extra context-menu option on your desktop. you can always edit the desired proxy ip:port by editing proxy_on.bat under ":: Proxy server configuration" section and re-running install_proxy_cascading_menu.bat

 4. To uninstall it, just run "uninstall_proxy.bat" as administrator